White stag

-A white stag (or white hind for the female) is a white-colored red deer, wapiti, sika deer, chital, fallow deer, roe deer, white-tailed deer, black-tailed deer, reindeer, moose, or rusa, explained by a condition known as leucism that causes its hair and skin to lose its natural colour.
-The white deer has played a prominent role in many cultures' mythology.
+A white stag (or white hind for the female) is a white-colored red deer, elk, sika deer, chital, reindeer, or moose.
+A white deer from species such as fallow deer, roe deer, white-tailed deer, black-tailed deer, or rusa, is instead referred to as a “white buck” or “white doe”.
+The all-white coloration is the result of leucism, a condition that causes hair and skin to lose its natural pigmentation.
+The white deer has played a prominent role in the mythology of many cultures.

 Biology

 Leucism is a rare genetic pattern that causes a reduction in the pigment of an animal's hair and skin.
 The natural colour of the red deer ranges from dark red to brown.
 They are often thought to be albinos; however, unlike albinos, who have characteristically red eyes, deer with leucism have normal colouring in their eyes.
 It is distinguished biologically from albinism in that it causes a reduced pigmentation in all skin types, and not just melanin.
+There is also a black color morph of the white-tailed deer which exhibits melanism.
+While rare in their natural distribution, there is an incidence of up to 8.5% occurrence of black deer in certain regions of central Texas.